 We love to eat seasonally when possible.
-One of our favorite ways to use rhubarb is to make the Easy Rhubarb Cake Recipe.
-It uses the classic springtime ingredient, rhubarb.
-This cake recipe is delicious.
+One of our favorite ways to use rhubarb is to make this Gluten Free Rhubarb Cake.
+This cake recipe features the classic springtime ingredient, fresh rhubarb.
 It isn’t too sweet, just the right amount of tartness.
-It creates a pudding sauce on the bottom of the pan.
-This recipe is gluten-free and low FODMAP!
+It is called a pudding cake because it creates a pudding sauce on the bottom of the pan.

-I adapted this recipe from a vintage cookbook I found at a flea market years ago.
-I love reading recipes from a time before cans of condensed soups existed, and lard was a typical ingredient in everything.
-This easy rhubarb cake recipe has been modified to check the boxes of gluten-free and low FODMAP, but I kept the vintage charm just like Betty Crocker!
+This recipe is from a vintage cookbook I found at a flea market years ago.
+I love discovering recipes from a time before cans of condensed soups existed, and lard was a typical ingredient in everything.
+This vintage rhubarb recipe has been modified to check the boxes of gluten-free and low FODMAP, but I kept the old-fashioned charm just like Betty Crocker!

 No fancy ingredients for this cake.
 I picked the rhubarb from my rhubarb patch in my backyard.